Security printing: Optically variable ink

-Optically Variable Ink (OVI) displays different colours depending on the angle at which it is viewed.
+Optically Variable Ink (OVI) displays different colors depending on the angle at which it is viewed.
 It uses mica-based glitter.
-As an example, the euro banknotes use this feature as emerald number on the ES2 series.
+As an example, the euro banknotes use this feature as the emerald number on the ES2 series.
 The ECB recommends to "tilt the banknote".
 The shiny number in the bottom left corner displays an effect of the light that moves up and down.
 The number also changes colour from emerald green to deep blue.
 The EUR 100 and EUR 200 banknotes also show € symbols inside the number.

 Coloured magnetizable inks are prepared by including chromatic pigments of high colour strength.
 The magnetic pigments’ strong inherent colour generally reduces the spectrum of achievable shades.
 Generally, pigments should be used at high concentrations to ensure that sufficient magnetizable material is applied even in thin offset coats.
 Some magnetic pigment are best suited for coloured magnetizable inks due to their lower blackness.

 Homogeneous magnetization (no preferred orientation) is easily obtained on pigment made of spherical particles.
 Best results are achieved when remanence and coercive field strength are very low and the saturating magnetization is high.

 When pearlescent pigments are viewed at different angles the angle of the light as it's perceived makes the colour appear to change as the magnetic fields within the particles shift direction.